cifer-lee/cifer-lee.github.io/content/posts/suricata.md

 So we know if we don't specify the config path and the output log path, suricata will read configuration from `/usr/local/etc/suricata/` and outputs log to `/usr/local/var/log/suricata`.

+`suricata --dump-config` is alaso helpful.

 ## Rule management

 ### source listing

 It's convenient to use the `suricata-update` command to manage rules, the same type of rules are usually grouped into a same source.
-The OISF fundation maintains an index of the famous sources here: https://www.openinfosecfoundation.org/rules/index.yaml[^1], you can use `suricata-update list-sources` command to read the famous sources from this url, these famous sources can be considered as the builtin sources.
+The OISF fundation maintains an index of the famous sources here: [https://www.openinfosecfoundation.org/rules/index.yaml]()[^1], you can use `suricata-update list-sources` command to read the famous sources from this url, these famous sources can be considered as the builtin sources.
 The output of `suricata-update list-sources` looks like:

+[^1]: This url is obtained from suricata-update's source code, the code path is /usr/local/lib/python3.9/site-packages/suricata/update/sources.py on my machine

 ```
 Name: et/open